 VCSELS – Vertical-Cavity Surface-Emitting Lasers are being used by Apple for Face ID and more, like gesture recognition.

-On Tuesday Patently Apple posted two patent reports covering inventions from Google and LG.
+This past December 2018 Patently Apple posted two patent reports covering inventions from Google and LG.
 Google’s patent win covered using a depth camera like Apple’s TrueDepth camera for gesture recognition that interprets hand gesturing commands to control features found on future Pixel phones, tablets, Chromebooks and/or slate hybrids.
 It will use vertical-cavity surface-emitting lasers, or VCSELs which Apple uses for Face ID and more.

 The LG patent was about a 16 lens camera that could provide a superior camera experience with each lens covering a slightly different angle from the one shot.
 It’s also designed to allow a user to take the best body shot and mix with another head-shot to create a Photoshop type of feature.